jschementi/challenge/coding_challenge.md

 While the following are interesting examples of non-winning hands:

-- 4-card-run and 3-of-a-kind exists, but are not mutually exclusive:
+- 4-card-run and 3-of-a-kind exists independently, but not when considered together (cards cannot be shared):

   ```
   A♥ A♦ A♣ 2♣ 3♣ 4♣ 8♣